corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 Should work with practically everything that also works with Machine Shipset.
 This mod is technically achievement compatible, but Machine Shipset and any of the dependencies for Origin: Shattered Ring graphics swaps are not.

-Built for Stellaris version 3.3 "Libra" and backwards-compatible with versions 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick."
+Built for Stellaris version 3.4 "Cepheus" and backwards-compatible with versions 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick."

 ### Required Dependency Mods